raspine/vim-git-project/README.md

 # vim-git-project
 =========================
-### Use Git to init vim ###
+### Use Git to init Vim ###

-vim-git-project provides a set of functions that helps with initialzation of vim using information provided by the git repo.
+vim-git-project provides functions that helps with initialization of vim using information provided by the git repo.

 ## Usage
 Given the following project tree (ignore that its a c++ example, vim-git-project is totally language-agnostic):
 ```
 my-project/
 ├── build/